javieraviles/node-typescript-koa-rest/README.md

 Create a .env file containing all the env variables you want to set, dotenv library will take care of setting them.
 This project is using three variables at the moment:

-NODE_PORT -> port wher the server will be started on NODE_ENV -> environment, development value will set the logger as debug level, also important for CI JWT_SECRET -> secret value, JWT tokens should be signed with this value
+ * NODE_PORT -> port where the server will be started on
+ * NODE_ENV -> environment, development value will set the logger as debug level, also important for CI
+ * JWT_SECRET -> secret value, JWT tokens should be signed with this value

 ## Getting TypeScript
 TypeScript itself is simple to add to any project with `npm`.
 ```